Skip to main content

 Climate Vulnerability Assessment

-In 2020, work began on the Erie County Climate Vulnerability Assessment (CVA).
-This project is assessing the threat of climate change to our community, the sensitivity of the community to those hazards, and the adaptive capacity of the County government to respond to those threats.
+In 2022, Erie County Climate Vulnerability Assessment (CVA) was completed.
+This project assessed the threat of climate change to our community, the sensitivity of the community to those hazards, and the adaptive capacity of the County government to responsd to those threats.

 Click here to read more on Climate Vulnerability